-In addition to the various upgrades that come about via the weapon of choice, a misdemeanor assault may also be enhanced if the threat is made against a protected person.
-Thus, a threat to do harm to a police officer will be charged as an ‘aggravated assault against a law enforcement officer’ even though no weapons or guns were part of the threat.
+In addition to the various upgrades that arise out of weapon choice, a misdemeanor assault may also be enhanced if the threat is made against a protected person.
+So, a threat to do harm to a police officer will be charged as an ‘aggravated assault against a law enforcement officer’ even though no weapons or guns were part of the threat.
 Also, certain school employees and sports officials (referees, umpire, linesman) are part of this protected class that will upgrade your misdemeanor to a felony.

-But there’s more to an assault than just how the threat was made, or who the threat was made against.
+There’s more to an assault than just how the threat was made (weapon, firearm), or who the threat was made against (cop, umpire).
 A typical assault is made up of three elements.

-H.W. was in middle school, and called to the administrative offices of his middle school for disciplinary action due to a previous school infraction, and was given a three day suspension.
-H.W. loves school so much and didn't want to miss one day of it (much less three) that he became verbally abusive toward the school administrator who handed down the penalty, calling her a “bit@#”, shouting “f--- you”, and “lifted his shirt and … paced back and forth” in front of the administrator’s desk (school employees don’t get paid enough to take this type of abuse, do they?). id. at 144.
-H.W. left the office, but returned to tell her that “something bad was going to happen to her…that day”, and “you’re going to die today”, claiming that he would make sure she got “put to sleep”.
+H.W. was in middle school, and called to the administrative offices for disciplinary action due to a previous school infraction.
+He was given a three day suspension.
+H.W. dreaded missing school, he loved school, and upon hearing of the three day suspension he became verbally abusive toward the school administrator who handed down the penalty, calling her a “bit@#”, shouting “f— you”.
+Also, H.W. “lifted his shirt and … paced back and forth” in front of the administrator’s desk (school employees don’t get paid enough to take this type of abuse, do they?). id. at 144.
+H.W. left the office, eventually, but returned to tell her that “something bad was going to happen to her…that day”, and “you’re going to die today”, claiming that he would make sure she got “put to sleep”.
 Id.
 Have you ever heard of such a menacing middle school kid?
 Again, I’m pretty sure these folks don’t get paid enough to take this type of abuse.
 Anyway.

-Remember that a key element in an assault case is proving that violence is imminent.The court overturned H.W.’s conviction, reasoning that “H.W.’s words did not create a well-founded fear that he would do something to [the school administrator] at that time”.
+Remember that a key element of an assault is proving that violence is imminent.The court overturned H.W.’s conviction, reasoning that “H.W.’s words did not create a well-founded fear that he would do something to [the school administrator] at that time”.
 Id. [emphasis in original] Basically, the court found that H.W.’s threat that “something bad was going to happen to her…that day” was “insufficient to show violence was imminent.”Id. at 146.Assault Requires “Imminent Violence”

-For example, if the charge is an aggravated assault with a deadly weapon, a knife, what if you can show that it would be physically impossible for the knife to get to the alleged victim given the circumstances?
+For example, if the charge is an aggravated assault with a deadly weapon, a knife, what if you can show that it would be physically impossible for the knife to get to the victim given the circumstances?
 If you can show this, there is no crime of assault.
 This exact scenario played out in the case of Sullivan v.
 State, 898 So.2d 105 (Fla.
 2d DCA 2005), in which the aggravated assault conviction was overturned because the distance between the knife and the alleged victim was too great for the court to find any sort of imminent violence (cop, hiding behind squad car, could not have been hit by knife).

 In an assault case, words may not be enough to prove imminent violence, so courts require the State to prove some sort of “physical act directed toward the victim” to show that violence is imminent.For example, in cases where a person points a gun, the pointing of the gun qualifies as ‘a physical act’ that can create a well-founded fear that violence is imminent.One court upheld an assault conviction in which the defendant put his fist in his mother’s face and said ‘Leave me alone you f-ing bitch.I’m going to punch you in the f-ing face’ (nice kid, huh?).K.E.H. v.
 State, 802 So.2d 395, 396 (Fla.
 4th DCA 2001).
 The physical presence of the fists in the face qualified as “imminent violence”.But, a lack of imminent violence was found in the case of Gagnard v.
 Sticht, where the defendant threatened to kill the victim and to “F’ him up”, but there was no evidence that Gagnard made any overt acts justifying the victim’s contention that violence was imminent.886 So.2d 321, 322 (Fla.
 4th.
 DCA 2004).

-Another common threat that does not qualify as an assault is known as the ‘conditional threat’.The conditional threat sets out what will happen “if” someone does something.For example, in one common scenario, a defendant told his girlfriend that he would physically harm her if she was around another man.Typical jealous dude, we’ve all heard this one before--but is it criminal?The boyfriend’s threat listed above is conditional, and when a Florida court confronted just such facts, it found that the boyfriend simply set “out a conditional threat to do injury at some unspecified future time based upon a possible eventuality, and this does not constitute an assault”.Butler v.
+Another common threat that does not qualify as an assault is known as the ‘conditional threat’.The conditional threat sets out what will happen “if” someone does something.For example, in one common scenario, a defendant told his girlfriend that he would physically harm her if she was around another man.Typical jealous dude, we’ve all heard this one before–but is it criminal?The boyfriend’s threat listed above is conditional, and when a Florida court confronted just such facts, it found that the boyfriend simply set “out a conditional threat to do injury at some unspecified future time based upon a possible eventuality, and this does not constitute an assault”.Butler v.
 State, 632 So.2d 684, 685 (Fla.
-5th DCA 1994).
-Thus, no assault.
+5th DCA 1994).Aggravated Assault With a Deadly Weapon